-Yes, we know it might be easier said than done, but if you try and take grinding on as a sidequest instead, you never know what you might achieve.
+Yes, we know it might be easier said than done, but if you instead look at grinding as progression instead, you never know what you might achieve.
 It may be a glass half full thing, but the word grinding itself has a certain negative connotation from the outset, so by getting yourself into the mindset that these additional challenges or battles are merely there to enhance your character or gaming world, your experience will be much more positive for it.

 - Repetition enhances your patience and perseverance levels

 Although grinding is a repetitive gaming skill, there is no doubt that it can be replicated as a life skill too.
 By growing accustomed to repetitive actions and routines in-game, you will be better prepared to grind through real-life tasks; whether it’s homework, ironing your clothes or saving up money for a house deposit.
 Grinding video games teaches you that perseverance is worth it and that nothing ever comes easy in life.
 In a 21st century world where instant gratification is becoming the norm, grinding is an interesting form of delayed gratification.

 Grinding can actually be a relaxing activity.
 It’s a chance for you to zone out from the stresses and rigours of everyday life and take part in mundane, repetitive tasks that eventually have an important in-game benefit.
 For developers, finding the ideal balance between main quests and grinding is essential for the long-term success of any title.
 The need to invest too much time and effort for too little reward is a one-way ticket to boredom.
 On the flipside, too little work or strategy in-game can lead to a game feeling as though it lacks depth, leaving you unsatisfied on another level.

 The best grinding can be found in those games that manage to make it hard to know whether you’re grinding or not.
 Get it wrong though, and gamers will certainly see through these game-lengthening shortcuts.
 It’s undoubtedly a tricky balance for developers to strike.